samsheffield/Senior_Studio/docs/week2.md

 One way you might approach this is to think of what you're making _right now_ as a toy (objects which elicit play) rather than as a game.
 Focusing on the thing as a small, simple, playful system can help you look for fundamental the verbs and player activities that support a game you make _in the future_.

+#### Failure
+There's no failure in trying something new.
+Sometimes prototypes fail and we move on from them to pursue new ones.
+This is also why we want smaller prototypes with fewer unknowns to focus on.

+Less time + less resources = less investment.
+It's okay to be ruthless with what you make here.

 ### Work session
 - Work continues!
 - I will meet with each of you if there is specific information I would like to follow up on.
 Grab me if you need to discuss something.